-I’ve been going back through my notes and pictures from my first trip to Japan in November… my goal is blog about something or share a picture on a weekly basis.
-Read more about my guides, Kaizen Institute, and their next tour in June (I probably won’t be able to attend again this time, but hopefully again in the future).
+I've been going back through my notes and pictures from my first trip to Japan in November… my goal is to blog about something or share a picture on a weekly basis.
+Read more about my guides, Kaizen Institute.

 Does This Come Naturally?

 As I wrote about before, many aspects of “Lean” culture “don't come naturally” in Japanese business culture.
 People don't naturally speak up, because the culture says “don't make waves.”
 The organizations we visited were, to some extent, all trying to create a culture that was different than typical Japanese business culture.

 5S wasn't magically happening at the hospital I am writing about today.
 The OR areas had cabinets that were apparently just as messy and disorganized as any American hospital I've seen before.
 Sure, Japan is a country where people are generally packed in very densely, so space is at a premium… but 5S was something they worked at as opposed to being something that happened automatically based on some sort of “5S gene.”

 He learned about 5S from Toyota and stated the goals of 5S as: